seven-of-eleven/designare-z390-opencore-efi/README.md

 - Reset **SecureBootModel** to **Default** (or **j160** for MacPro7,1)
 - Enable all WiFi and Bluetooth kexts (latest versions already included in the EFI)

-> Note: All WiFi and Bluetooth kexts in the release are enabled by default.
+> Note: All WiFi and Bluetooth kexts in the release EFI are enabled by default.

 </details>